-For many years, MetLife offered some of the best life insurance in the U.S. And although the company no longer sells to individuals, many people are still curious about this historic company.
-And for anyone curious, MetLife cuts ties with Snoopy and Charlie Brown in 2016, choosing to take its marketing in a different direction.
+For many years, MetLife offered some of the best life insurance in the U.S. And although the company no longer sells to individuals, many people are still curious about this historic company which is why we choose to provide our readers with a brief summary of some of the highlights of this great company.

 About MetLife Life Insurance

-Today, MetLife (under its own name and through affiliates) offers a dizzying array of insurance and investment products, employee benefits, and financial planning assistance.
+Today, MetLife and its affiliates offer a wide range of insurance and investment products, employee benefits, and financial planning assistance.

-From its Charlotte, North Carolina, headquarters, Brighthouse (which does business under the name “Brighthouse Financial”) sells life insurance and annuities to individual consumers in all fifty states.
-MetLife continues to offer group life insurance plans—usually offered through employers—under the “MetLife” brand.
+Brighthouse, operating under the name “Brighthouse Financial,” sells life insurance and annuities to individual consumers in all 50 states from its headquarters in Charlotte, North Carolina.
+Meanwhile, MetLife continues to offer group life insurance plans, usually through employers, under the “MetLife” brand.

 MetLife Financial Ratings